Value Creation Process and Materiality

 STEP 2

-Discussions in each domain and at management level
+Discussions in each business unit and at management level

 During discussions* on drawing up the medium-term management plan, we positioned non-financial issues with equal weighting to financial issues and discussed the suitability of each non-financial issue while taking into account a long-term strategy.